JeongHwaSik/KSW_LoRa/README.md

     - closer to zero → received signal is stronger
     - influenced by Path loss, Antenna gain, Cable/connector loss
 - SNR (Signal-to-Noise Ratio) (dB; relative)
-    - demodulation의 기준이 되는 신호의 quality
+    - quality of the signal serving as the basis for demodulation
-    - LoRa에서는 -20dB and +10dB 사이
+    - in LoRa between -20dB and +10dB
     - ratio of the received signal power to the noise floor
     - commonly used to determine the quality of the received signal
     - SNR(dB) = RSSI(dBm) - noise floor(dBm)